-The Cross was a fixed moment in time, whose effects would last eternally.
-There is a powerful phrase in the Passion account that many read and pass over: from noon until three in the afternoon, there was darkness over all the earth (Matthew 27:45).
+The Cross was a fixed moment in time.
+The Cross's effects last eternally.
+There is a powerful phrase in the Passion account that many read and pass over: from noon until three in the afternoon, there was darkness over all the earth (Matthew 27: 45).
 The evangelist reduces this horrific moment of humanity's ingratitude to its Creator to a determined amount of time.
 Thus, we are reminded that the powers of darkness can rule only for a time, but will never prevail forever.
 His Life and His Light will always have the advantage over death and darkness.
-He is risen ... go quickly and tell His brethren 'He has risen from the dead and He precedes you ... you will see Him ...!
-(Matthew 28: 6-7)
+He is risen.
+Go tell His brethren that He precedes them!
+(Matthew 28: 10)

-Fear not!, He has conquered death ...
-Have courage!, His Spirit within you can withstand all that surrounds you ...
+Fear not!
+He has conquered death!
+Have courage!
+His Spirit within you can withstand all that surrounds you.
 He is Risen!
-We never stand alone before the world because we are victors in the Victim, in Whose death we come alive.
+We never stand alone before the world because we are victors in the Victim.
+In His death we come alive.
 Easter proclaims a message of liberation and long-lasting-Life.
 Easter is the day and the Season that continually reminds us that the Son will always cast His Light on us.
 The darkness of sin, cynicism, skepticism cannot keep the light of the Son of God from enlightening our lives and our world.
 The question is whether we will accept to bask in the Light of the Son, or remain in darkness.
 When we create room in our hearts for the Lord to enter, then the power of Easter can take us to heights never imagined.

 In a letter to his Spiritual Daughter, Raffaelina Cerase, Padre Pio writes in greeting: May the Holy Spirit fill your soul with His most holy gifts and make you holy.
 May the risen Jesus make you, too, feel a spark of His holy love and reveal more and more to you the mysteries of the Cross.
 May the sorrowful Virgin obtain for you from her most holy Son true and sincere love of the cross and may your soul be inebriated with it.
 Amen (April 10, 1915).
+As Spiritual Children of Padre Pio, we too are reminded that only through the power and presence of the Holy Spirit in our lives can we fathom something of the mystery of Christ's love for us.